Washburn N4

 The Washburn N4 is an electric guitar model, developed in collaboration between Nuno Bettencourt, Washburn and the Seattle-based luthier Stephen Davies.
 Since its introduction in mid-late 1990, it became Bettencourt's primary guitar and it is marketed by Washburn as his signature model.
 The N4 is the flagship of the Washburn N-prefix guitar models.

 (N8 being an "N4 times 2" since it is a double neck guitar).

 The N4 features a distinctive superstrat form-factor, two humbucking pickups, floating tremolo system and the Stephens Extended Cutaway enhanced bolt-on neck joint, a patented design that allows easier player access to higher frets.

 Since 1990, there have been numerous versions of the N4 using various woods and hardware parts.

 Features

 Body

-Models have appeared using alder, padauk (paduak, padouk) and swamp ash.
+Models have appeared using alder, padauk (padauk, padouk) and swamp ash.
 Korina, mahogany, sapele, and maple woods also have been used for some limited series.

 While all regular N4s have an oil finish, a few limited-edition models have featured lacquered bodies.